 The latest MicroLED TV news:

-The MAGNIT TVs are made from 160x180 modules.
-These modules are arranged 8 each in a so-called Cabinet (which offers a 640x360 resolution).
+The MAGNIT TVs are made from 160x180 modules, arranged in 8-unit Cabinets (640x360 each).
 The MAGNIT offers a brightness of 600 nits (peak 1,200 nits) and feature LG's AI solution (based on its a7 image processor).
-LG says it uses a new advanced coating technology that maximizes black levels and increase resistance to dust, humidly and finger marks.
+LG says it uses a new advanced black coating technology that maximizes black levels and increase resistance to dust, humidly and finger marks.
+A 4K MAGNIT configuration is 163" in size.